-The bunch then settled into an easy rhythm until the approaches to Kahutara where a series of attacks were launched, mostly by junior riders Elliot Robertson, Lewis Tompkin, Freddie Dossor and Henry Tompkin.
+The bunch then settled into an easy rhythm until the approaches to Kahutara where a series of attacks were launched, mostly by junior riders Elliot Robertson, George Tompkin, Freddie Dossor and Henry Tompkin.
 These attacks put many in the bunch under pressure and the bunch size was further reduced.
 Allwood counter-attacked on the rise leading into Kahutara and set off on another attack.
 The juniors set off in pursuit and Allwood again sat up after about 5km when it became apparent that he could not get the gap beyond 100m.

 The final 5km were ridden at a very slow pace with no one wanting to lead out the bunch.
 At 200m to go Allwood launched his sprint and was overtaken in the last 50m by a fast finishing Dossor who took out the win with Tompkin in second and Allwood holding on for third.

 Olphert rode strongly all day to finish first woman just behind the bunch.
 Zoe Perry took second after participating in a hotly contested sprint for the second bunch.
 Rebecca Owen was a close one second behind to take third.

 Attacking Webb-Smith wins Gran Fondo